n8behavior/tools/README.md

 Download the two files in `cygwin-install` https://github.com/puterstructions/tools/tree/master/cygwin-install

 Run (double-click works) the install.bat file.
+Add C:\cygwin64\bin to your PATH
 Now the rest of the setup below should now work from your Cygwin terminal.

 ### Mac Environment Setup
 On mac use brew and package names are autoconf, automake, and jq